Chemical engineering is in many ways the

 awareness and the capacity to motivate and lead a team.

 qualifications will you require?

-chemical engineer role unless you have a BEng degree or a BTEC HNC or HND in
+You won't normally be able to secure a role as a chemical engineer unless you have a BEng degree or a BTEC HNC or HND in

 chemical or process engineering.
 Admission to a chemical engineering degree